chris-hallquist/tcs/README.md

 # Crew Requirements

 Crew requirement rules seem rather needlessly complicated, given how little role the crew serves in the TCS scenario.
-Therefore, largely for my own benefit, I've tried to summarize the relevant rules below:
+Therefore, largely for my own benefit, I've tried to summarize the relevant rules below.
+Question marks indicate issues where the rules appear unclear to me.

 ## Small Craft